 Click on the Doodle links below to schedule an interview (simulated exam review session).
 Only register for one interview time.
 The instructions on the Doodle page indicate which Exam Review Project is assigned for each interview time.
-Interviews are normally held in 206 Armstrong Hall.
+Interviews are being held via Zoom.

 If you cannot attend at your original scheduled time, please e-mail Dr. Powell so we know not to expect you.

-If you cannot be physically present on the WVU campus for your interview, it can be conducted via Skype.
-You will need a computer with reliable Internet access, the full desktop Skype client, and a recent Windows version of Microsoft Office.
+If you cannot be physically present on the WVU campus for your interview, it can be conducted via Zoom.
+You will need a computer with reliable Internet access and a recent Windows version of Microsoft Office.
 E-mail Dr. Powell to make arrangements after scheduling a time.